annotation/text-fabric/tf/docs/about/searchdesign.md

 from it.
 Yarns in general are obtained by spinning fleeces, i.e. by filtering node sets that correspond to a node type.

 A search template may contain multiple atoms.
-Text-Fabric collects all atoms of a template, grabs the corresponding fleeces, and spins thick yarns from them.
+TF collects all atoms of a template, grabs the corresponding fleeces, and spins thick yarns from them.
 For each atom it will spin a yarn, and if there are several atoms referring to the same node type, there will be several yarns spun from that fleece.
 This spinning of thick yarns out of fleeces happens in just one go.
-All fleeces together contain exactly all nodes, so Text-Fabric walks in one pass over all nodes, applies the feature conditions, and puts the nodes into the yarns depending on which conditions apply.
+All fleeces together contain exactly all nodes, so TF walks in one pass over all nodes, applies the feature conditions, and puts the nodes into the yarns depending on which conditions apply.